Gzelle-cloud/u-plan/README.md

 Easily add, edit, and complete tasks to stay on top of your day.
 ### Ideas Capture:
 Write down ideas and notes to revisit or develop later.
+### Workshop:
+Move ideas here when you're ready to develop and work on them further.
 ### Multi-language Support:
 Switch between English and Russian with a single click.
 ### Minimalistic Design: